|

 The way I see it there are several ways in which to keep improving your riding;

-- try to keep the voice of your last instructor in your head, when you do get something a bit wrong, think about what he/she would have said, not dwell on the fact you got it wrong
+- keep asking questions of other riders, they may have tips or tricks you haven't learnt or just don't understand yet - try to keep the voice of your last instructor in your head, when you do get something a bit wrong, think about what he/she would have said, not dwell on the fact you got it wrong - read - there are lots of books out there, Roadcraft, Twist of the Wrist to name a couple - go to open days at training groups where observed rides are offered, take on board what is said even if you choose not to join that group

 All that is before you even look at advanced training.
 When I looked into it I wanted to end up with a bit of paper that tells the world that I have improved my riding to a level where I am considered to be a good, safe rider by a respected body.